tmy26/CoolBoxTest/README.md

 The repo comes with preloaded database and with superuser :username: tmy26 and :password:0 I had the idea the preload the database when the app starts, but this could easily become a bottleneck, so i decided to not do it.

+All docstrings are written in sphinx style - https://www.sphinx-doc.org/en/master/

 In the end of the day it was actually pretty fun experiance with a lot of new things learned.
 Pure pleasure.